vives-projectwerk-2-2020/back-end/README.md

 GET http://<ip>:8080/sensors
 ```

-The format of the result is specified at `https://app.swaggerhub.com/apis-docs/sillevl/Particula/0.1#/`, for example:
+The format of the result is specified at [SwaggerHub Particula](https://app.swaggerhub.com/apis-docs/sillevl/Particula/0.1#/), for example:

 ![GET request sensors](images/sensors.png)